wwt/Jetflow/CONTRIBUTING.md

 ## Errors
 We believe the best developer experience for errors lies in their interactions with their compiler.
 Compiler errors force developers to solve for edge cases before the code is running, and long before the code is in production.
 They also reduce testing overhead, there's really not much point in unit testing an error that can't compile.

-Because of this we strive for compiler errors where possible, we will effectively use generics for type safety, and we will use annotations like `@deprecated`, `@unavailable`, and `@available(*, unavailable, renamed:)`.
+Because of this we strive for compiler errors where possible, we will effectively use generics for type safety, and we will use annotations like `@deprecated`.
 When we run into situations where a runtime error is the only reasonable option, we document it and we write good tests around it.
 We also prefer the most noticeable errors we can have for the best developer experience.

 For example, sometimes a `throws` method is both a good developer experience and a clear error scenario.
 Other times making something throw just adds overhead.
 So we might prefer a `fatalError` with a clear description of the problem, fatal errors are noticeable when they happen, app execution stops.
 This means developers have a greater chance of noticing that something has gone wrong.
 We DO NOT like having errors that only print to the console, this is difficult to spot and generally unhelpful.